giorgiovilardo/RpgKataInFSharp/README.md

 #### Before

 * Oof, identity again
-  * Maybe I will experiment with a `NamedCharacter` type that has a Name and a `Character` as data
+  * Maybe I will experiment with a `NamedCharacter` type that has a Name and a `Character` as data, to not violate OCP
 * Oof, more parameters

+#### Refactor step

+Actually changing the order of the parameters in the damage/heal functions was a good idea; now I can preload damage and have a composable `Character -> Character` function.